Skip Breadcrumb Links

 How often can a landlord increase the rent?

 Your landlord can only increase your rent once every 12 months.
 They must also give you written notice at least 90 days before the rent goes up.

-When you rent a unit for the first time, the landlord decides the amount of rent you will pay and what services (e.g., hydro, parking) are included.
-Sometimes you can negotiate with the landlord what bills will be included in the rent but this is also often decided by the landlord.
-The amount of rent is based on current market prices but in Ontario, there are limitations to what a landlord may ask for rent.
+When you enter a rental agreement for the first time, the landlord decides the amount of rent you will pay and what services (hydro, parking, etc.) are included.
+Sometimes, you can negotiate what bills will be included in the rent but it is ultimately their decision.
+Although rental housing prices are based on current market prices in Ontario, there are no limitations to what a landlord may ask for rent.

 The market price for a unit can be significantly higher than what the tenant before you paid.
 There is no maximum amount of rent that a landlord can charge a new tenant, with the exception of non-profit housing like: rent-geared-to-income (RGI) or subsidized, co-ops, and some student housing.